xuyanMax/CNN-Tensorflow/README.md

                                 verbose=2)
 ```

 ### Visualizing Intermediate Representations

 Because these representations carry increasingly less information about the original pixels of the image,
 but increasingly refined information about the class of the image.
-In a word, Convnet can be seen as a distillation process.
+In a word, Convnet can be seen as a `DISTILLATION` process.

 ### Evaluating Accuracy and Loss from model history
 ```python